A Free Stochastic Partial Differential Equation: A general Stochastic differential equation with unbounded coefficients

 In this subsection, we assume $\Gamma_{0}(\omega)$.
 We want to give sense to the following kind of integral, for $U_{s}\in\B_{2}^{a}$~:$\int_{0}^{t}\phi_{t-s}(U_{s}\#dS_{s}).$ We will define it by and we want to verify the usual properties of stochastic convolution.

-For this, we have to verify that $\phi_{t-s}^{\o}(U_{s})1_{{\red [0,t]}}(s)\in \B_{2}^{a}([0,t])$, and since $\phi^{\o}$ is a contraction, it is sufficient to show this for $U_{s}$ a simple process, and thus even for $U1_{[u,v)}(s)$, $U\in L^{2}(M\o M)$.
+For this, we have to verify that $\phi_{t-s}^{\o}(U_{s})1_{{\red [0,t]}}(s)\in \B_{2}^{a}([0,t])$, and since $\phi^{\o}_{t-s}$ is a contraction, it is sufficient to show this for $U_{s}$ a simple process, and thus even for $U1_{[u,v)}(s)$, $U\in L^{2}(M_u\o M_u)$.
 But consider $u_{i,n}=u+i(v-u)/n$, then $U^{n}=\sum_{i=0}^{n-1}\phi_{t-u_{i,n}}(U)1_{[u_{i,n},u_{i+1,n})}$ is easily shown to converge in $L^{2}([0,t],L^{2}(M\o M))$ to $\phi_{t-s}^{\o}(U)$ using strong continuity of $\phi^{\o}$, this concludes the preliminaries for the definition.

-Let us define a variant of the spaces of the previous part useful to define a really weak form of solutions we will call in the next part ``ultramild'' solutions.
+Let us define a variant of the spaces of the previous subsection useful to define a really weak form of solutions we will call in the next subsection : ``ultramild'' solutions.
 We will write $\B_{2,\phi\delta}^{a}([0,T])$ for the completion with respect to the following norm of $\delta$-simple adapted processes, i.e. recall this means processes of the form $X=\sum_{j=1}^{M}X_{j}1_{[t_{j},t_{j+1})}$ with $X_{j}\in D(\delta)$ ~: